Yannyehao/Isaac-Lab-Push/README.md

 [![License](https://img.shields.io/badge/license-BSD--3-yellow.svg)](https://opensource.org/licenses/BSD-3-Clause)

 ## Introduction

+This repository is part of a research project supervised by [Professor Glen Berseth](https://neo-x.github.io/).
+It involves using IsaacLab and the Proximal Policy Optimization (PPO) algorithm to solve multi-block push tasks.
+The project also implements a hierarchical control framework to enhance task performance and scalability.

 [**Isaac Lab**](https://github.com/isaac-sim/IsaacLab) was used as the simulation platform for our project to implement and evaluate hierarchical control and reinforcement learning algorithms for multi-block manipulation tasks.